carlo-/jsinjector/README.md

 Download the latest version from [here](https://github.com/carlo-/jsinjector/releases) and open it with Safari to install.

 ---
+## Contributing
+Contributions of any kind are more than welcome!
+Feel free to fork and improve jsInjector in any way you want, make a pull request, or open an issue.

+---
 ## Setup for development
 The control panel is built with ReactJS, and npm is required for the development.